elena2/elena2/README.md

 ### Hi there  👋  My name is Elena!

-I currently work in marketing and work on various data projects.
+I currently work in marketing and also work on various data projects.

 💻 Skills: SQL, Python, and Tableau